Guides6 min read

 Best for: Heavy PDF workflows in professional settings.

-Limitation: Requires an Adobe Acrobat subscription (expensive for casual use).
+Limitation: Requires an Adobe Acrobat subscription ($15-22/month).
+Expensive for casual use.

 Method 5: Tesseract OCR (Developer/Command Line)